U.S. Hospitals to Oversee Better Coverage of COVID-19 Antibodies

 Experimental studies have shown the antibody reduces the viral load in patients, shortens symptoms, and, most notably, puts people out of the hospital, said Woodcock.

-Yet, some of the medical experts are anxious that there is not sufficient proof that drugs work.
+Yet some medical experts are anxious that there is not sufficient proof that drugs work.

 Covid antibody drugs new announcement